-This is one of my absolute favorites to create because it is so yummy, a complete guilty pleasure and a total crowd-pleaser while entertaining 😋 The inspiration for these pinwheels came from a visit to New Orleans, Louisiana.
+This is one of my absolute favorite munchies to create because it is so yummy, a complete guilty pleasure and a total crowd-pleaser while entertaining 😋.
+The inspiration for these pinwheels came from a visit to New Orleans, Louisiana.
 While in New Orleans, I experienced a classic Muffuletta sandwich and boy was it a thing of beauty with the sesame loaf, ham, salami, mortadella, provolone and that amazing olive salad.
-After having that sandwich, I was inspired to jazz up the classic NOLA sandwich for a happy hour crowd and now my Muffuletta Pinwheels are a tidbit friends and family rave about ❤
+After having that sandwich, I was inspired to jazz up the classic NOLA sandwich for a happy hour crowd and now my Muffuletta Pinwheels are a tidbit friends and family rave about ❤.

 These pinwheels can be made ahead of time that way you can focus on entertaining when your crowd arrives 👍

 You’ll notice many of my ingredients are approximates.
 Eight slices create one layer on fresh pizza dough, but feel free to add as much as you like.

 - Olive oil or butter, for greasing your baking sheet

 - ~1 cup of olive salad